S. V. S. Rama Rao

 Seelamsetty Venkata Sri Rama Rao (1913–1970) was an art director, motion picture director and producer of Telugu films.
-He was one of the debutant technicians in the film industry, right from the era of non-talkies to the talkies of the late 1970s.
-He was the only art director who had designed the art work for the movie on the Lord Venkateswara by the title Sri Venkateswara Mahatyam (directed by P. Pullaiah under the banner Padmasri Pictures in 1959-1960).
-He belongs to the Kapu-Telaga Community of Andhra Pradesh.
-His children are son late Arvind Prakash, Mechanical Engineer and two daughters Devi Chandra and late Sathyavathi.
-His Grandchildren of Late.
-Arvind Prakash are Kumar, Kishore and Prasad.
-And Grandchildren of Devi Chandra are Poonam Kiran and Thrivikram Suman.
-Whereas since his last daughter late Satyavathi has expired in month of July dated 9the of 2000.
+He was one of the pioneers in that film industry, working from the era of silent movies to the talkies of the late 1970s.
+He was the art director for the movie on the Lord Venkateswara by the title Sri Venkateswara Mahatyam, designing its artwork.
+He belonged to the Kapu-Telaga community of Andhra Pradesh.

+He was described as a man "who had a lasting impact on south Indian cultural history."